Sandro642/ConnectLib/readme.md

  - [0.2.0-STABLE]: Wow, arrival of 0.2.0 in such a short time?
 There were things to do on this project ;)
  - [0.2.2-STABLE]: Added log creation.
  - [0.2.6.1-STABLE]: Patch dû à la compatibilité avec la création de log et le Hook Minecraft.
+ - [0.2.6.4-STABLE]: Added asynchronous job execution, allowing you to run tasks in the background without blocking your main application thread.
 ```

 ---